 ONLINE ENGAGEMENT WILL REPRESENT A PRODUCTIVITY BOOST FOR HIGH-TOUCH COMPANIES

 High-touch companies will see their productivity increase as they engage their customers online.

 These companies will now be able to handle multiple customer sessions at a time, rather than one-at-a-time as demanded with a call

 Off-load customer education and training to manuals and videos

 Handle a transaction all at once, rather than having to go back-and-forth between visits, calls, faxes, and emails

-Hire remote, stationary agents only requiring writing fluency, rather than having to have local or traveling agents, or agents with perfect pronunciation and accents.
+Hire remote, stationary virtual agents only requiring writing fluency, rather than having to have local or traveling agents, or agents with perfect pronunciation and accents.